MarcusHjertaas/Other-projects/README.md

 # Other-projects
-A compilation of other projects i have completed.
+A compilation of other projects i have completed, that i don't feel fit into any of the other categories.